Chapter 15 (Legion): Plot

 David (Dan Stevens) meets with Farouk (Navid Negahban), confronting him on Amy's death.
 Farouk insists that she was setting him back on his potential by admitting him into Clockworks.
-After feeling disturbed by an hallucination of Amy (Katie Aselton), David leaves the meeting.
+After feeling disturbed by a hallucination of Amy (Katie Aselton), David leaves the meeting.

 Farouk then transports his mind to the future, to meet with Syd (Rachel Keller) and find why David is helping him.
 Future Syd reveals that the apocalypse was caused by David himself, and hopes that Farouk can stop it.
 Farouk is delighted by the reveal and even suggests they could team up to save the world.
 Later, David also meets with future Syd, explaining that he can't help Farouk since he was responsible for Amy's death.
 Syd says she understands, which culminates with a kiss.

-Ptonomy (Jeremie Harris) is haunted by visions of Admiral Fukyama, result of the delusions caused by the dark creature.
+Ptonomy (Jeremie Harris) is haunted by visions of Admiral Fukyama, a result of the delusions caused by the dark creature.
 This also leads him to inadvertently plant the delusions inside Clark (Hamish Linklater), Syd, Cary (Bill Irwin), and Kerry (Amber Midthunder).
 Everyone is now convinced that Fukyama is conspiring against them.
 This prompts them to lead an attack, incapacitating the Vermillion.
 Syd and Clark reach Fukyama, forcing him to take off his basket, revealing he is disfigured.
 As they project a dark creature inside their minds, Clark is about to kill him until David appears.

 David removes the delusions from Syd and Clark.
 However, a larger delusion breaks free from Ptonomy's body, breaking his spine.
 The Vermillion save Ptonomy by taking him into the "mainframe", which makes up Fukyama's mind.
 David confronts the delusion, transporting both of them to a red room where David kills it.

 At the beginning of the episode, the Narrator (Jon Hamm) addresses moral panic, which showcases how rational fear could become irrational fear.
 Using as an example the witch trials in the early modern period, the Narrator wonders which one of either fear or frightened is more terrifying.
 After the events of the episode, the Narrator concludes that ideas can be contagious, which can lead to irrational fear.